mpyne-navy/nginx-cac/README.md

 If you look into the Developer Tools you should also see that NGINX has sent back your Subject Name information as a server response header.

+## Windows Testing

+I've also tested exporting the created Docker image (using `docker save nginx-cac:latest | gzip > nginx-cac.tar.gz` on the Linux host and using `docker load` on a Win10 machine to import the image).

+The container ran fine on Windows and I was also able to test with Firefox, Chrome, and Microsoft Edge (with success on all 3).

+As with Linux, you need to make sure you've setup your smartcard infrastructure (in my case I used OpenSC with Firefox) and that you've installed the DoD root and intermediate certificates into each browser.

 # Shutdown

 Don't forget to shutdown the Docker container when you're done (Use `docker ps`